alex-nowicki/tome/src/pages/grimdark/groups/nations-peoples.md

 W﻿hile not expressely expansionist, they will add new states to its coalition if both powers consent.

-T﻿hey are ruled by Adoptive Monarchy.
+T﻿hey are ruled by an Adoptive Monarchy.
 The monarch has absolute power, but is neutered.
 An orphan in each state is chosen at random to be adopted by the monarch.
 These children are raised together and form the sibling council. the previous monarch chooses its heir from these children.

 A﻿s such, the culture embraces the idea of adoption in many ways.
 Adopted new cultural practices, adopting foreigners.